kazbag/hltv-analyser/readme.md

 - You'll have to provide secret env variable to decrypt keys. **_not done yet_**
 - Just clone "\_env" file and rename it into ".env" and change "SECRET=xxx" into secret key which you can get via contact with me **_not done yet_**
 - If you'd like to just run a project on test/local database, change SECRET into "SECRET=TEST" **_not done yet_**

+## Technologies and tools used

+- React.js with hooks
+- Redux with thunk
+- Node.js & Express.js
+- Axios for simplify HTTP requests instead of fetch API

+## Known bugs and todos

+- Redux should be moved one layer above to restrain amount of requests
+- RWD doesn't exists yet
+- You have to provide "SKIP_PREFLIGHT_CHECK=true" into **_.env_** file to run app